Lorkrakt/lfg-helper/README.md

 - Provide this URL to users who will be using the plugin

 ### 2️⃣ Create a "PVMer" Role
-To allow the plugin to tag players looking for groups, create a role named **PVMer** (or another role of your choice).
+To allow the plugin to tag players looking for groups, create a role that will specifically be used for people who want the LFG functions.
 - Go to **Server Settings → Roles → Create Role**
 - Assign this role to users who want LFG notifications
 - Copy the **Role ID** and provide it to plugin users